arangodb/docs/arangograph/api.md

 ---
 layout: default
-description: Interface to control all resources inside ArangoGraph in a scriptable manner
+description: >-
-title: The ArangoGraph Insights Platform API
+  Interface to control all resources inside ArangoGraph in a scriptable manner
 ---
-# The ArangoGraph Insights Platform API
+# The ArangoGraph API

 The [ArangoGraph Insights Platform](https://cloud.arangodb.com/home?utm_source=docs&utm_medium=cluster_pages&utm_campaign=docs_traffic){:target="_blank"}, comes with its own API.
 This API enables you to control all